-Although we’re not out of the woods with COVID-19 yet, the end is coming.
-There will be an “after” state.
-But in the world of business, a lot has changed.
-To prepare for the “new reality,” many companies are already making plans to reorganize.
+As we transition to an “after” state of the pandemic, many companies are making plans to reorganize.
 If your company is considering reorganization—or in the midst of your work—here are four critical strategies that you’ll need to ensure successful reorganization.

 Step 1: Do market research.

 As a result of COVID-19, many companies will never be the same.
 And that business strategy you worked long and hard on last year has most likely now been replaced by a 30-, 60- or 90-day strategic plan geared to get through the near term.